getsentry/sentry-docs/src/collections/_documentation/data-management/event-grouping/index.md

 sidebar_order: 0
 ---

-All events have a fingerprint and events with the same fingerprint are grouped together.
+All events have a fingerprint.
+Events with the same fingerprint are grouped together into an issue.
 By default, Sentry will run one of our built-in grouping algorithms to generate a fingerprint based on information available within the event such as `stacktrace`, `exception`, and `message`.
 To extend the default grouping behavior or change it completely, you can use a combination of the following options:

 1. [SDK Fingerprinting]({%- link _documentation/data-management/event-grouping/sdk-fingerprinting.md -%})
 2. [Server-side Fingerprinting]({%- link _documentation/data-management/event-grouping/server-side-fingerprinting.md -%})